Calling all cilantro lovers! This one's for you! This Cilantro Lime Chicken and Rice is so easy with avocado salsa and the juiciest marinade.

 Step 1: Marinate the chicken.

-Add everything under the chicken heading to a zip top bag or baking dish, mixing well to combine.
+Add all marinade ingredients to a ziploc bag or baking dish.
 Let chicken marinate for at least 15 minutes and up to 24 hours.

 Step 2: Make the rice.